 We at the company make sure that your tour of Bhutan is memorable and our business completely depends on the positive reviews posted in Trip Advisor, Lonely Planet, and feedback forms.
 All our tour reviews are authentic and you can always check with the clients.
 With your tour booking with us, we help our guides, Tour drivers, and small restaurant where they completely depend on us for survival.
 Please leave us the reviews.

 What to Wear during this Tour of Bhutan?

 Most Bhutanese are pretty conservative from our western perspective so it is always polite to wear long pants at all times (Man and Women).
 Women should wear long pants or skirts.
 Shirts should not be revealing and bras should be worn.
 Unfortunately, many tourists ignore these cultural norms and can be seen in towns and villages wearing shorts and revealing summer attire; while it may be comfortable, it is not appropriate, especially when visiting monasteries and Dzongs.

 Tour Program Change during the Journey.

-Generally we adhere to the original itinerary that we described but sometimes little alterations can be born due to the situations that are beyond our control.
+Generally, we adhere to the original itinerary that we described but sometimes little alterations can be born due to situations that are beyond our control.
 On the other hand, in order to make your Bhutan Tours flexible we allow our clients to make minor changes by discussing with us (office staff) and guide (field staff).

 The trip detail itinerary is a general guide to the tour and region, and any mention of specific destination or activities is by no means of guarantee that they will be encountered or carried due to sudden change in time and the local circumstances and climate.